nerineaoi/carricomms/README.md

 > **CarriComms = carry your comms — not your games.**
 Now with a destiny-worthy upgrade:
 **One hub to sync all chats.**

+CarriComms = carry your comms — not your games.
+Now with a destiny-worthy upgrade:
+One hub to sync all chats.

+> **Integration Note:**
+> Feature availability may vary per platform depending on API limits, reliability, or public endpoints.
+> CarriComms always prioritizes:
+> 1) Stability
+> 2) API-safe features
+> 3) Cross-platform consistency

 ---

 ![CarriComms Overview](./docs/overview_v2.png)